 It all started when a third grade teacher didn’t believe I’d written the haiku I submitted for an in-class assignment (now, where she thought I’d stolen it from is beyond me).
-After that, of course, I dedicated myself to the craft and focused singularly on shutting down naysayers and sharpening my skills.
+From that point on, I dedicated myself to the craft.

 The third grade thing did happen, and I did write sporadically thereafter.
 But soon other interests took over.
 I wanted to be SO many things: detective, ballerina, astronomer, international woman of mystery.

 After getting a degree in political science and economics with a minor in German, I hopped out of college and into the U.S. Foreign Service.
 My first tour was in Germany, where I met my husband.
 I stayed in the Service a little while after returning to America, then quit right after getting tenured (What was I thinking?).
 Years of wandering ensued.
 I taught social studies, worked in mutual funds, and helped edit community newspapers in Florida.

 Oh, and at some point I worked part-time in a library so I could be near books.

 More recent stints included captioning live TV and writing audio description scripts.
 I've also voiced audio description for a variety of shows, by far the most fun I've had in a job.
 Now I'm a freelance copywriter, specializing in home-related goods.